 But science is really a way of thinking about the world.
 The scientific method is a way of figuring out how the world works.
 Rather than a static collection of facts, science is constantly evolving as we learn.

 Sometimes new data or observations don’t fit with what we thought we knew.
 We could just stubbornly cling to our “knowledge.”
+In the extreme case, that would mean continuing to do the same thing while expecting the results to be different.
 But it’s much better to rethink what we know in light of the new information.
 As long as they’re learning things, good scientists need to keep changing their minds.
 That’s one reason why it’s important to cite the date of a reference, especially if it’s a website that—you guessed it—could change over time.

 Two years ago we didn’t even know COVID-19 existed.
 Since then, scientists have sequenced its genome and developed not just one but several highly effective vaccines.
 Medical professionals have learned a great deal about how to treat the symptoms.
 Public health officials have learned how the disease spreads and how to reduce transmission.
 It’s not surprising that these scientists have kept changing their minds as they develop new information.
 And because of the urgency of the pandemic, new developments have come in rapid succession.